 You’ll only notice this on shiny objects that are left to air dry.
 They will take on a whitish film.
 (Read my post on eliminating soap scum.)
 Also, absorbent fabrics like towels and cloth diapers will become stiff and lose their absorbency.
 (But laundry in hard water is still doable – Read more here.)

 Enter Sal Suds.
-This is our biodegradable household cleaner developed by my dad.
+This is our household cleaner developed by my dad.
 Sal Suds doesn’t react with hard water.
 It rinses cleanly and leave surfaces sparkling.
 No more film on the tub or towels!
+For it’s multitude of uses, see the Sal Suds Dilution Cheat Sheet.

 That’s all well and good, but I haven’t answered that initial question of what to use when.